 Class II Asbestos Work – Activities involving the removal of ACM which is not thermal system insulation or surfacing material.
 This includes, but is not limited to, the removal of asbestos-containing wallboard, floor tile and sheeting, roofing and siding shingles, and construction mastics.

-Class III Asbestos Work – Activities that constitute repair and maintenance operations, where “ACM”, including TSI and surfacing ACM and PACM, is likely to be disturbed.
+Class III Asbestos Work – Activities that constitute repair and maintenance operations where “ACM”, including TSI and surfacing ACM and PACM is likely to be disturbed.

 Class IV Asbestos Work – Activities maintenance and custodial activities during which employees contact but do not disturb ACM or PACM and activities to clean up dust, waste and debris resulting from Class I, II, and III activities.